core-wg/resource-directory/draft-ietf-core-resource-directory.md

   lt :=
   : Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.
-    If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.
+    If no lifetime is included, the previous last lifetime set on a previous update or the original registration (falling back to 86400) SHOULD be used.

   con :=
   : Context (optional).
 This parameter sets the scheme, address and port at
     which this server is available in the form scheme://host:port.
 Optional.
-In the absence of this parameter the scheme of the protocol, source IP address and source port used to register are assumed.
+In the absence of this parameter the scheme of the protocol, source IP address and source port set on the previous update or registration are assumed.
 This parameter is compulsory when the directory is filled by a third party such as a commissioning tool.